GeoscienceAustralia/cloud/docs/_pages/aws_patterns_sub.md

 [Static website with S3 and Cloudfront](https://github.com/GeoscienceAustralia/cloud-examples/tree/master/s3-www-cloudfront)

-This will create a static website on S3 with a Cloudfront distribution for content delivery.
+This will create

+ * A static website on S3
+ * A Cloudfront distribution for content delivery